adiSuper94/growfin-desk-demo/README.md

  - Authentication and Authorization.
  - Multi-tenant support
    - Current db schema is for multi-tenant.
 Code needs to be changed.
+ - Split unrelated components(eg. mailer) into a diff service

 ## Techstack used
  - Springboot